 166. Image Results

-The organic traffic doesn’t come from only web searches but also through Images.
-Google indexes your image format file (.png and .jpeg are the most common format) in their image database.
-Although, you can tell Google not to index your images using Robot.txt file.
+Organic traffic doesn’t come from only web searches but also through images.
+Google indexes your image format files (.png and.jpeg are the most common formats) in their image database.
+However, you can tell Google not to index your images using the Robot.txt file.

 167. Special Searches

 Google displays different results for different queries.
-For example, for shopping related keyword (buy/sell), you get top results from eCommerce websites.
+For example, for shopping related keywords (buy/sell), you get top results from eCommerce websites.

 168. Google News

 Google news story box displays the cluster of article on same topic.
 From there you can get depth knowledge about certain events.

 If you search for a specific site page with a brand keyword, Google will return you numerous pages from the same site.

 Getting too many DMCA takedown complaints is a sign of duplicate and thin content, which can drop your ranking in SERPs.

 171. Easter Egg Results